Attraction-Repulsion clustering with applications to fairness: Experiments

-Before showing results for the attraction-repulsion procedures we will cluster the data without taking into account race information, hence only geographical distance is of importance.
-From the top row of Figure \ref{unperturbedClusterings} we can say that k-means (red) is giving a good performance since it has low unfairness index and a reasonably high average silhouette index.
-We stress that the k-means procedure is done in the MDS embedding shown on the right in Figure \ref{nj_schools_map}.
-In the left column of Figure \ref{map_comparison} we can see k-means clustering for 5 and 11 clusters.
+Before showing results for the attraction-repulsion procedures, we will cluster the data without considering race information, hence only geographical distance is of importance.
+From the top row of Figure \ref{unperturbedClusterings}, we can say that $k$-means (red) is giving a good performance since it has low unbalance index and a reasonably high average silhouette index.
+We stress that the $k$-means procedure is done in the MDS embedding shown on the right in Figure \ref{nj_schools_map}.
+In the left column of Figure \ref{map_comparison} we can see $k$-means clustering for 5 and 11 clusters.
 We clearly see that spatial proximity is the driving force of the clustering.
-The values of unfairness and average silhouette index are respectively $(0.1260654, 0.421962)$ and $(0.2065493, 0.4167931)$.
+The values of unbalance and average silhouette index are respectively $(0.13, 0.42)$ and $(0.21, 0.42)$.

-In order to apply our attraction-repulsion clustering as shown in Algorithm \ref{tuningAlgo} we need to fix the silhouette bound.
+To apply our attraction-repulsion clustering as shown in Algorithm \ref{tuningAlgo} we need to fix the silhouette bound.
 To do this we take $\tau = 0$, and hence we are not imposing very strong compactness criteria, recall that the silhouette index varies between -1 and 1, but we still want clusters to be relatively compact.
-In this way we are making a trade-of between reduction in unfairness and spatial coherence.
-In Figure \ref{values_comparison} we see the effects of the different best parameters for dissimilarities $\delta_1,\delta_2$ and $\delta_4$ for k-means and complete linkage clustering.
-Generally we see that $\delta_1$ (in red) is the dissimilarity that produces the strongest reduction in unfairness (solid line) and of course this is on behalf of a reduction in average silhouette index (dashed line).
-Also as expected a local dissimilarity as $\delta_4$ (blue) brings only a modest reduction of unfairness but maintains a high spatial coherence.
-Hence, if we want to slightly gerrymander districts to improve fairness while maintaining a very high geographical coherence we should use $\delta_4$.
-On the other hand, if we want the maximum unfairness reduction achievable with our procedure we should use $\delta_1$.
+In this way we are making a trade-off between reduction in unbalance and spatial coherence.
+In Figure \ref{values_comparison} we see the effects of the different best parameters for dissimilarities $\delta_1,\delta_2$ and $\delta_4$ for $k$-means and complete linkage clustering.
+Generally, we see that $\delta_1$ (in red) is the dissimilarity that produces the strongest reduction in unbalance (solid line) and of course this is on behalf of a reduction in average silhouette index (dashed line).
+Also as expected a local dissimilarity as $\delta_4$ (blue) brings only a modest reduction of unbalance but maintains a high spatial coherence.

+Hence, if we want to slightly gerrymander districts to improve diversity while maintaining a very high geographical coherence we should use $\delta_4$.
+On the other hand, if we want the maximum unbalance reduction achievable with our procedure we should use $\delta_1$.